 - Temperature: 75-86 degrees Fahrenheit

-Kuhli (sometimes spelled “Coolie”) loaches are nocturnal scavenging fish that have elongated bodies and look somewhat like small eels.
+Kuhli Loaches are nocturnal scavenging fish that have elongated bodies and look somewhat like small eels.
 As if their shape wasn’t interesting enough, they have bold stripes running across their bodies and 4 pairs of barbels protruding from their mouths.
+It is best to keep Kuhli Loaches on a small-grained gravel or sand substrate.
+These fish love to burrow but large gravel grains can scratch their soft skin.

 - Lifespan: Approximately 10 years